Strategy11/formidable-forms/readme.txt

 2. Form builder page
 3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields
-5. Entry Management page
-6. Form Widget
+5. Manage form entries from the back end
+6. Add a form into your sidebar with a widget

 == Frequently Asked Questions ==
+= Q. How do I get started with my first contact form? =

+A. The fastest way to build a contact form is to use our contact form template.
+After you activate Formidable Forms, go to the Formidable -> Forms page and click "add new".
+Choose the "Contact Us" template and click "Load Template".
+Now Save your form.

+Next, go to edit the page where you would like to publish your form.
+Click the "Formidable" button to open the shortcode builder.
+Choose your form and insert it into your page.
+Save your page, and you're done.

+Get more detail on [using the contact form template](https://formidableforms.com/wordpress-contact-form-template-to-unique/ "using the contact form template") in our blog.

-= Q. Why am I not I getting any emails? =
+= Q. My form is not sending emails.
+Why not? =

 A. Try the following steps:

-   1. Double check to make sure your email address is present and correct in the "Emails" tab on the form "Settings" page
+   1. Double check to make sure your email address is present and correct in your Email form action on the form "Settings" page.
+The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
-   2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...)
+   2. Make sure you are receiving other emails from your site (ie comment notifications, forgot password...).
+If these emails don't work on your site, form emails will not work either.
    3. Check your SPAM box
-   4. Try a different email address.
+   4. Try a different email address in your form settings.
-   5. Install WP Mail SMPT or another similar plugin and configure the SMTP settings
+   5. Install Postman SMPT or another similar plugin and configure the SMTP settings.
-   6. If none of these steps fix the problem, let us know and we'll try to help you find the bottleneck.
+   6. If none of these steps fix the problem with your form emails, and other site emails are not going out, please contact your web host.
+You can also [read more about WordPress emails](https://formidableforms.com/wordpress-not-sending-emails-smtp/ "read more about WordPress emails") in our blog.

-= Q. How do I edit the field name? =
+= Q. How do I edit the field names in my forms? =

 A. The field and form names and descriptions are all changed with in-place edit.
 Just click on the text you would like to change, and it will turn into a text field.